 Your pre-retirement checklist probably includes tasks such as signing up for Medicare, creating a budget, and planning an exit from your career.
 But there’s one important task that you may be forgetting: pursuing dental care before you retire.

 Biden is Pushing, But Dental Care Is Not Usually Covered by Medicare

 Many people have dental coverage as part of their employment.
 So, many seniors lose dental coverage.
 And, the timing is unfortunate.
 As people age, their teeth and gums are more susceptible to decay, inflammation, and disease.
 Poor dental health can affect conditions such as heart disease, diabetes, and other serious health issues.
 In addition, many older Americans take daily medications that cause dry mouth, which can lead to cavities.

-Only Half of All Older Americans Visit the Dentist
+Many Older Americans Do Not Visit the Dentist

 Some seniors purchase dental coverage through a Medicare Advantage managed care plan or a standard individual dental insurance plan, but that extra expense can sometimes be challenging for older adults with limited income.